brinnaebent/cgmquantify/paper.md

 GitHub: https://github.com/Big-Ideas-Lab/cgmquantify.
 We encourage others to expand on our ideas and contribute their own glucose and glucose variability metrics to cgmquantify.
 We have documentation for contributing available in our User Guide.

+# Acknowledgements
+Brinnae Bent is funded through the Duke Forge Predoctoral Fellowship.
+This study was funded in part by Duke MedX.

 # Figures

 **Figure 1.
 Visualizing longitudinal CGM data with the cgmquantify Python package.** Shown are a visualization with indicators